in8ly/cosmic-egg-hunt/README.md

 - HTML + CSS (for layout and styling)

 This project is a special tribute to family, tradition, and a little cosmic magic. 💖
-(Coded by Grok and Trouble Shooted by Co-Pilot)
+(Coded by Grok and Trouble Shooted by Co-Pilot and Claude Sonnet 3.7)